harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    The issue is fixed now.

-- CCM icon color didn't change in the new nav(CDS-88505)
+- CCM icon color didn't change in the new nav (CDS-88505, CCM-16503)

    The issue is fixed now.